danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 Note:
 React sets itself apart with several key features:

-- Virtual DOM: How react handles rendering for high performance - reducing unnecessary updates.
+- Virtual DOM: How react handles rendering for high performance
-- JSX (Javascript Syntax Extension / Javascript XML) templating language enables you to write JS and HTML code alongside eachother which is both familiar and powerful
+- JSX (Javascript Syntax Extension / Javascript XML) templating language enables you to write JS and HTML code alongside eachother
-- One-Way Data binding: Is how the data flows from parent to child, so we can guarantee mutations don't disrupt the components
+- One-Way Data binding: So how the data flows from parent to child, so we can guarantee mutations don't disrupt the components
 - Declarative Syntax: React makes code more readable and therefore less prone to bugs.
-- Component-Based: The component-based architecture promotes reusability, maintainability, and scalability, making it an ideal choice for complex UI development.
+- Component-Based: Promotes reusability, maintainability, and scalability, making it an ideal choice for complex UI development.
 - Extensibility: React has many extensions, you can use what comes out of the box or include a different option.
-(REdux, TanQuery etc)

-It supports mobile app development:
+- Lego...
+(Redux, TanstackQuery, Zustand etc)

-React Native
+- It supports mobile app development with React Native
-Now supports server-side rendering and static site generation with NextJS.
+- Now supports server-side rendering and static site generation with NextJS.

 ---